 Venilla Rajaguru serves as the Chair of a pan-university research working group on Ocean Frontiers, since 2015, under Science for Peace (Canada).
 She is also an honorary elected member of the Board of Directors under Science for Peace, since 2016.
 While completing her doctoral dissertation, she has served as a Course Director several times since 2014, taking on syllabus design and teaching duties for the following courses at York University: ‘Science and Technology in Global Development’ (Dept. of Science & Technology Studies); ‘Natural Resource Management’ (Faculty of Environmental Studies); and ‘History of the Environment’ (Natural Science Division).
 Her educational background is in Science & Technology Studies, International Development-International Law, and English Studies.
 Her former degrees are from Cornell and the University of Oxford.
 She is the recipient of the following merit awards: Susan Mann Doctoral Dissertation Award (Canada) 2017-2018; Vivienne Poy Asian Research Award (Canada) 2016; Ontario Graduate Scholarship for Doctoral Research 2014-2015; and the International Rhodes Scholarship 1992-1994.

 Rajaguru, Venilla.
-2018.
-“Constructing an Inventive Order of Rights: The Techno-Politics of Island-Building in Disputed Sea” in World Views on Science, Technology and Arts in International Relations, ed.
+2019.
+"Constructing an Inventive Order of Rights?
+The Geopolitics of Island-Building in Transnational Waters" in Science, Technology and Art in International Relations, ed.
 JP.
 Singh, M. Carr, R. Marlin-Bennett.
 New York: Routledge.

 Rajaguru, Venilla.
 2017.
 “40 Years of ASEAN-Canada Partnership, and a Strategic Agenda for Tomorrow”, in Policy Update.
 Nov 2017: Canadian Global Affairs Institute.